It’s no secret that competition for quality talent is heating up—by the day.

 For more inspiration, check out these websites of companies recognized for their commitment to D&I and how they demonstrate it as a critical component of their employer brand.

 How are you showcasing your D&I efforts?
 Are you already incorporating it throughout your employer brand?
 If you'd like to brainstorm D&I initiatives, we'd love to connect with you!

 Posted by Nancy McKinney

-Nancy is a global client strategist at Recruitics and has an extensive background in marketing, communications and community relations, including eight years of experience in recruitment marketing and operations.
+Nancy is no longer with Recruitics.
+During her time with us, she was a global client strategist.
+She has an extensive background in marketing, communications and community relations, including eight years of experience in recruitment marketing and operations.
 She is passionate about helping organizations differentiate their employer brand through diversity recruitment and fostering inclusive work environments.
 Nancy received her bachelor’s degree in marketing and international business from the University of Colorado-Boulder and an MBA from Texas A&M University.
 She enjoys making precious memories with her husband and daughter, cooking up a storm and relaxing on movie-night Fridays.